imfl/beautiful-jekyll/derivative-pricing/index.md

 ![demo](demo.gif)

-*A demo of code.
+*A demo of code for Project 1.
 Note how fast it is.
 Without a carefully designed data structure, it could take quite a few minutes.*

 - For the C and Java code for the projects, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

-## Pricing a derivative whose return is linked with two stocks
+## 1. Pricing a derivative whose return is linked with two stocks

+*using lattice tree method with forward shooting grid (FSG) techinique*

 ### More Information